What Is The Salvation Army and Where Did It Come From?

 One day, he was reading an article about them, in which they referenced the group as a volunteer army.
 And with his pen he crossed out the word “Volunteer”, replaced it with the word “Salvation”, and the Salvation Army was born.

-Keeping with that theme, he called new converts soldiers of Christ and they launched an offensive throughout Great Brittain.
+Keeping with that theme, he called new converts “soldiers of Christ” and they launched an offensive throughout Great Britain.
 These advances were not just metaphorical because they actually engaged in battles with gangs who mocked them and attacked them physically.
 During the first 20 years of his organization, some 250,000 soldiers of Christ were converted, enduring violence and persecution from those who sought to destroy them.
 By 1879, the Army had spread to the United States after Lieutenant Eliza Shirley migrated from England and began holding meetings in Philadelphia.
 Her words were welcomed enthusiastically and she requested more help from England.

-On March 10, 1880, Commissioner George Scott Railton and seven women officers knelt on the dockside at Battery Park in New York City to give thanks for their safe arrival.
+On March 10, 1880, Commissioner George Scott Railton and seven female officers knelt on the dockside at Battery Park in New York City to give thanks for their safe arrival.
 This was to be their first official street meeting held in the United States.
 Unfortunately, they also experienced violence in America.
 They were ridiculed, arrested, attacked, and several lost their lives.
 Remarkably, they managed to expand into California, Connecticut, Indiana, Kentucky, Maryland, Massachusetts, Michigan, Missouri, New Jersey, New York, Ohio and Pennsylvania.
 President Grover Cleveland received a delegation of Salvation Army officers in 1886 and gave the organization a warm personal endorsement.
 This was the official recognition they needed and was followed by many similar receptions from future presidents of the United States.

 From the U.S., The Salvation Army expanded rapidly.
 They went to Australia, Canada, France, Germany, Iceland, India, South Africa, and Switzerland.
 Currently, The Salvation Army has over 1.7 million members and is active in 131 countries.

-The Salvation Army operates:
+The Salvation Army operates in:

 • Churches